fmi/java-course/homeworks/01-twitch/README.md

      *
      * @param username the username of the watcher
      * @param content  the content to watch
+     * @throws IllegalArgumentException if any of the parameters are null or if {@code username} is empty
      * @throws UserNotFoundException    if a user with this username is not found in
      *                                  the service
      * @throws UserStreamingException   if the user with the specified username is
      *                                  currently streaming
      */
     void watch(String username, Content content) throws UserNotFoundException, UserStreamingException;